magicbug/Zenith/README.md

   - Modern web browser with JavaScript enabled
   - SSL/TLS connection (required for geolocation and notifications)

+## Deployment Options

+### Local Network Deployment (Recommended for CSN S.A.T Integration)
+- Ideal for use with CSN Technologies S.A.T
+- Can be run on a local server (e.g., Raspberry Pi)
+- Allows direct communication with S.A.T on the local network
+- Recommended setup:
+  - Install on a local server within the same network as your S.A.T
+  - Configure local SSL certificate
+  - Access via local network IP address or hostname

+### Internet Deployment
+- Suitable for remote access
+- Requires public SSL certificate
+- May require additional configuration for S.A.T integration

 ## Getting Started

 1. **Server Setup**